-MPLS-TP is being defined to support a comprehensive set of MPLS-TP OAM functions.
 Specific OAM requirements for MPLS-TP are documented in [RFC5860].
-In addition to the actual OAM requirements, it is also required that the control plane be able to configure and control OAM entities.
+This document also states that it is also required that the control plane be able to configure and control OAM entities.
 This requirement is not yet addressed by the existing RFCs, but such work is now underway, e.g., [CCAMP-OAM-FWK] and [CCAMP-OAM-EXT].